caixunshiren/Highway-Decision-Transformer/README.md

 The DT model is based on GPT-2 defined in [```/modules/trajectory_gpt2.py```](/modules/trajectory_gpt2.py).

 ### Decision Transformer with Different Encoders
+We used two embeddings

-* Current input is a flattened 5x5 array of the information about the nearest 5 cars.
+1. Kinematics: We used a 5x5 array of the position and velocities of the nearest 5 vehicles.
-* We are currently using an MLP for input.
-* We will try out recurrent layers or attention mechanisms (similar to PPO).
+2. Image-Based: We used 4 of the most recent grayscale birdseye view images.

 ### LSTM

 LSTM is a type of recurrent neural network (RNN) that is classically used for sequence modelling problems.
 A common criticism of DTs is that they are no different than sequence modelling with RNNs.
 We plan on replacing DT blocks with LSTM blocks to verify whether this criticism holds.

-This model is yet to be created.

 ## Result